Open-Xchange-Frontend/shared-grunt-config/README.md

 ### default

 This task will check for all development dependencies to be installed.
 If not, `npm install` will be run.
-After that, all bower components are checked, `bower install` will be run, if needed.
 Then the [build](#build) task will be run, to provide a runnable version of the software in the `build/` directory.

 ### build